A while ago I got this beautiful Atari 2600 all-black, 4-switch model - often nicknamed “Darth Vader”, for obvious reasons:

 There are ready-made circuit boards, but I just cut a piece of protoboard.
 Hint: don’t solder the cables like I did - instead, follow the “strain relief” tip here for better securing.

-The layout reduced the number of connections, so I could just throw an extra gob of solder over the terminals before cutting to make them.
+The layout reduced the number of connections, so I could just throw an extra gob of solder over the terminals before cutting to make the jumper connections.
 Maybe I could have used a little less solder, but heh, it worked.

-You need to pick up Video In signal and the +5V/GND from the Atari board.
+You need to pick up Video In and +5V/GND from the Atari board.
 Mine was a Rev 16, which has those three right on the connector of the RF box.
-That box had to be removed anyone - but totally worth it for freeing some space to put the board on.
+That box had to be removed anyway, and doing so opened some space for the protoboard.

 This is a good moment to replace the capacitors.
 Again, each model has its own set, but this thread has it figured out.
 I could not find a bulky C243 (guess the technology for eletrolytics improved), but stretching the legs on the modern one allowed me to solder it.